-Note: Shift to 4L will deactivate engine traction control but brake traction control will remain active.
+Note: Shift to 4L will deactivate engine traction control but brake traction control remain active.

-In some situations for example if your vehicle is stuck in snow or mud, turning the system off may be beneficial as this allows the wheels to spin with full engine power.
+In certain situations (e.g. stuck in snow or mud) turning the system off may be beneficial as this allows the wheels to spin with full engine power.